verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/constraint.md

 </div>

-Horizontal and vertical layout constraints for the object relative to its parent container.
+Horizontal and vertical constraints for the object relative to its parent container.
 In the horizontal direction, `start` indicates the left, and `end` indicates the right.
 In the vertical direction, `start` identifies the top, and `end` identifies the bottom.